-3 Myths About Choosing Winning Product Liability Cases
+3 Myths About Choosing Winning Products Liability Cases

-How to Choose Winning Contingency Fee Product Liability Cases
+How to Choose Winning Contingency Fee Products Liability Cases

 This is the second in a series of articles examining three of the top myths that often lead to mistakenly taking on a seemingly good case that turns out to be a loser in multiple ways.

-We looked at 3 common reasons for trial attorneys choosing to accept losing product liability cases.
+We looked at 3 common reasons for trial attorneys choosing to accept losing or under-performing products liability cases.

 Myth #2: I can always substantiate “obvious” negligence.